-The video encoder also enables users to adjust image settings such as contrast, brightness and saturation to improve images before encoding takes place.
+AXIS Q7406 also enables users to adjust image settings such as contrast, brightness and saturation to improve images before encoding takes place.

-• Intelligent video capabilities
+Intelligent video capabilities

-AXIS Q7401 includes intelligent capabilities such as enhanced video motion detection, active tampering alarm and audio detection.
+AXIS Q7406 includes intelligent capabilities such as enhanced video motion detection and active tampering alarm.
 The encoder's external inputs and outputs can be connected to devices such as sensors and relays, enabling the system to react to alarms and activate lights or open/close doors.